Back to Blog

 What is Google Postmaster Tools?

 Google Postmaster Tools (GPT) is a free service that shows how Gmail evaluates your domain and IP reputation.
-It's one of the few windows into the black box of email deliverability at Gmail, the world's largest email provider.
+It's one of the few windows into the black box of email deliverability at Gmail, the world's largest email provider with over 1.8 billion users.

 Key Metrics Explained